Moles and Birthmarks

 A – Asymmetry – One half does not match the other half in size, shape, color or thickness.

 B – Border Irregularity – The border or edges are ragged, blurred, or irregular.

 C – Color – The pigmentation of the mole is not uniform or has shades of tan, brown, black, blue, white, or red.

 D – Diameter – The diameter of a mole is larger than the eraser of a pencil.

 E – Elevation – A portion of the mole appears elevated, or raised, from the skin; or Evolution – Change occurring in a mole.

-If your dermatologist or plastic surgeon believes a mole needs to be evaluated further or removed entirely, he or she will either remove the entire mole, or first take just a small tissue sample of the mole to be biopsied.
+If your plastic surgeon believes a mole needs to be evaluated further or removed entirely, he or she will either remove the entire mole, or first take just a small tissue sample of the mole to be biopsied.
 A biopsy is a simple procedure.
-If the mole is found to be cancerous and only a small section of tissue was taken, the dermatologist or plastic surgeon will remove the entire mole by cutting out the entire mole and a rim of normal skin around it.
+If the mole is found to be cancerous and only a small section of tissue was taken, the plastic surgeon will remove the entire mole by cutting out the entire mole and a rim of normal skin around it.